zaczhou0928/recipeanalysis/README.md

 From the graph, we can conclude that the distribution of calories follows Gaussian distribution and is skewed right.
-We also conclude that the distribution centers around 300-400 calories, and most data is distributed in the range (0,1000].
+We also conclude that the distribution centers around 300-400 calories, and most data is distributed in the range [0,1000].
 Hence, we can say that most of the recipes contain less than or equal to 1000 calories.

+<iframe src="assests/histgram_avg_rating.html" width=800 height=600 frameBorder=0></iframe>

 ### Distribution of Rating

 We also looked at the distribution of ratings, and found that ratings are concentrated between the range from (4 to 5), indicating that the average ratings of most recipes are very high.

+<iframe src="assests/histgram_calories.html" width=800 height=600 frameBorder=0></iframe>

 ## Bivariate Analysis:

 We performed bivariate analysis by plotting the amount of calories against average rating.

+<iframe src="assests/scatter_plot_calories_rating.html" width=800 height=600 frameBorder=0></iframe>

 From the plot, it seems that most recipes are clustered in the lower calorie range (close to 0 to around 2000 calories) and have a wide range of ratings, from 1 to 5.
 There is a dense concentration of points with ratings of 4 and above, indicating that many recipes with a lower calorie count have higher ratings.